alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 You need to install vpckg; download and compile a couple of libraries; (re2, scilexer, fmt) and visual studio will find it.

-To compile scheme; you need scheme; all the scheme parts; can be taken directly from the Windows binary Chez Scheme installer; I am using the non threaded x64 version; the Scheme parts can be completely unmodified; however the version shipped has a change to catch the escape key.
+To compile scheme; you need scheme; all the scheme parts; can be taken directly from the Windows binary Chez Scheme installer; I am using the **non threaded x64 version**; the Scheme parts can be completely unmodified; however the version shipped has a change to catch the escape key.

 #### Supporting more threads

 I would like to support the threaded version of Scheme; which was tagged as experimental for windows; when this project started.

-I have written some multi-threaded windows applications before; and the combination of windows, threads and C/C++ is not a safe one; especially when it comes to *not crashing and losing all of your work*; which is a feature I value even more highly than speed.
+I have written some multi-threaded windows applications before; and the combination of windows, threads and C/C++ is not safe.
+Especially when it comes to *not crashing and losing all of your work*; which is a feature I value even more highly than speed.

 Obviously we can run more than one process; the scheme.exe file can run scripts; so spawning multiple processes is very possible; running multiple scheme engines in their own threads is also interesting to explore; although it looks difficult.